nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 2. AddressBook shows the list of people, ordering them from the nearest to the farthest upcoming appointment based on date.

 **Extensions**
+* 1a.
+No clients with any upcoming info
+  * 1ai.
+The system would show a blank list.
+    Use case resumes at step 1.

+**Extensions**
 * 2a.
 Client name does not exist.
     * 2a1.
 The system shows an error message.
       Use case resumes at step 1.